 On January 27, 2019, Mr. Robert G. Brown sent a draft of his proposed Delaware litigation complaint in an email to Arthur Drogue, SGRP's Chairman, threatening to sue SGRP respecting the Brown Advancement Demand, which he repeated in an email to Mr. McCarthey on February 2, 2019.
 On March 21, 2020, Mr. Robert G. Brown repeated the Brown Advancement Demand and sent a slightly revised draft complaint that would purportedly change the contemplated litigation jurisdiction from Delaware to Massachusetts.
 No explanation was given for this alleged change in jurisdiction.
 On August 1, 2020, Robert G. Brown sent a slightly revised complaint to William H. Bartels (who forwarded it to Arthur H. Baer, Chairman of the Board and Audit Committee) changing the contemplated litigation jurisdiction from Massachusetts back to Delaware.
-Although it was signed and notarized and said by Robert G. Brown in his email to be in the process of being filed, no such complaint has been filed by Mr. Brown through August 11, 2020, and SGRP continues to deny the Brown Advancement Demand.
-In addition, SGRP believes that the Delaware Court has exclusive jurisdiction pursuant to SGRP's 2019 Restated By-Laws and the Settlement.
+It was signed and notarized and said by Robert G. Brown in his email to be in the process of being filed and served.
+On September 16, 2020, Mr. Brown filed that complaint pro se (without counsel) in the Delaware Chancery Court against the Company and two former independent directors, Eric McCarthey and Art Drogue.
+However, through November 13, 2020, no such complaint has been served by Mr. Brown.
+SGRP continues to deny the Brown Advancement Demand.
 Mr. Robert G. Brown is significant stockholder of SGRP, and member of a 13D control group, SGRP's former Chairman and director of SGRP, and became a director again on April 24, 2020, pursuant to the written consents of the Brown Group and Mr. Bartels.
+Mr. Robert G. Brown became Chairman of SGRP's Strategic Committee when such committees were formed on July 17, 2020.
+Mr. Robert G. Brown resigned as Chairman and a member of SGRP's Strategic Committee effective September 1, 2020.